reduxjs/redux/docs/introduction/LearningResources.md

 - **Practical Redux** <br/>
   https://blog.isquaredsoftware.com/2016/10/practical-redux-part-0-introduction/ <br/>
   https://blog.isquaredsoftware.com/series/practical-redux/ <br/>
-  An ongoing series of posts intended to demonstrate a number of specific Redux techniques by building a sample application, based on the MekHQ application for managing Battletech campaigns.
+  A series of posts intended to demonstrate a number of specific Redux techniques by building a sample application, based on the MekHQ application for managing Battletech campaigns.
 Written by Redux co-maintainer Mark Erikson.
 Covers topics like managing relational data, connecting multiple components and lists, complex reducer logic for features, handling forms, showing modal dialogs, and much more.
 (Note: this is an older series, and today we recommend newer patterns for writing Redux code.
 However, many of the principles in this series are still valuable.)

 ## Redux Implementation